Can you use WordPress categories and tags to improve your website’s SEO? That is the question we will explore in this post.

 They also allow you to see what your search snippet will look like in the SERPs, add custom information to your archives for social media, and more.

-5. Optimize Your URL Structure
+5. Optimize Your URL Structure to Improve SEO

 In WordPress, you can easily set your URL structure under Settings > Permalinks.